jklsnt/taproot3/src/mathematics/linear_algebra/KBxChapter2AReading.md

 but don't you get out a single vector at the end..? because you add them? #question no! because it's the *set* of all linear combos
 ```

+- *finite-dimensional vector space
+	- a vector space is called  finite-dimensional-